vas3k/vas3k.club/README.md

 If you want to report a bug, propose an idea or feature — [open an issue](https://github.com/vas3k/vas3k.club/issues) with a specific label.

+The official development language at the moment is Russian, because 100% of our users speak it.
+But we are used to writing commits and comments in English and we won't mind communicating in it.

 ## License

 MIT